I guess before I can show you the 5 secrets of demand marketing, we should start by understanding what demand marketing is.

 - Content marketing builds trust.
 Consumers trust brands who share valuable content.
 In the infographic below you’ll see that 61% of consumers feel better about brands when they share unique content and they’re more likely to buy from that company.
 It’s content marketing, not advertising that convinces consumers to try your brand.

 - Content marketing builds authority.
-Not only does authority increase your sales, authority gets media attention — requests for interviews, published articles, and offers for speaking engagements.
+Not only does authority increase your sales, but authority also gets media attention — requests for interviews, published articles, and offers for speaking engagements.
 Valuable backlinks and shares come through authority, which helps your SEO and spreads your content.

 3. Social media and PR cut through the clutter.